-NOTE: The direction of rotation is defined when viewed from the back side of the motor with the shaft extending away from the viewer.
+\NOTE: The direction of rotation is defined when viewed from the back side of the motor with the shaft extending away from the viewer.

 NOTE: The switches are read during power-up only.
-Set the switches, and then connect power to the board.
+Set the switches before delivering power to the board.